cdadashovkhandan/RevEngine/README.md

     - Estimation Method: Choose between PCA-based and Nearest-Neighbor-based normal estimation methods.
     - Search radius: Determine the radius to search within for PCA.
     - \#Neighbors: Determine the number of neighbors to consider per point for Nearest Nighbors.

+# Testing

+RevEngine was primarily tested with the [Fit4CAD dataset](https://github.com/chiararomanengo/Fit4CAD) and the test data in [Raffo et al. (2022)'s implementation repository](https://github.com/chiararomanengo/fitting_geometric_primitives).

+# Dependencies

+This application fundamentally relies on the [Point Cloud Library (PCL)](https://pointclouds.org/) and the libraries PCL depends on, namely [Boost, Eigen, and FLANN](https://pcl.readthedocs.io/projects/tutorials/en/latest/compiling_pcl_posix.html).

+In addition, a [modified implementation of DBSCAN by Eleobert](https://github.com/Eleobert/dbscan) is used under the MIT license.

 # Future work

-Currently the application only supports planes.
-The implementations this work is based on support more shapes.
+Although the implementations this work is based on support various shapes, the application currently only supports planes.
 Each of these shapes needs to be implemented as a separate class, inheriting from `PrimitiveShape`.

-The pre-process step has some parts disabled, namely the rotation, due to bugs.
-This is not a big deal for individual primitives or any components in the fit4cad dataset as they are already z-aligned, but this issue should be addressed first before any further expansions.
+Due to bugs, one part of the pre-process step is disabled, namely the rotation.
+This is not a big deal for individual primitives or any components in the Fit4CAD dataset as they are already z-aligned, but this issue should be addressed first before any further expansions.